 UKAD will accept ACE and Young DIVA-5 as suitable diagnostic schedules to support applications made by adolescents.
 These have been identified to provide additional options to clinicians as the adult based diagnostic schedules we accept (ACE+, CAADID, DIVA 2.0, or DIVA-5) in some circumstances might be deemed inappropriate for adolescents.
-However, once an athlete turns 18 they will need to submit one of the accepted adult based diagnostic schedules with their next application.
+However, once an athlete turns 18 years old, they will need to submit one of the accepted clinician-rated diagnostic schedules for adults with their next application.